homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 "Don't you tell!" says Carey.
 "It wouldn't be fair to the other side."

 "I don't mind tellin'," says Hawley.
-"I'd be a fine stiff. to pull for the Dutchmen after all King George done for my old man."
+"I'd be a fine stiff to pull for the Dutchmen after all King George done for my old man."

 "What did he do for him?" says Carey.